stuffedwombat/stuffedwombat.github.io/about_qomp.md

 Players can always enable any of the following modes:

 - zoom-out mode, to help with orientation
-- autofire mode, that makes giving input easier,
+- autofire mode, that makes giving input easier
 - raycasting mode, that aids with the core gameplay
-- and invincibility mode, for when they get stuck on a specific section.
+- and and invincibility mode

 qomp contains no secrets or hidden areas.